pingcap/docs/v3.0/benchmark/dm-v1.0-ga.md

 #### Database configuration

-We use TiDB-ansiable to deploy TiDB cluster, and use default configuration provided in TiDB-ansible.
+We use TiDB Ansible to deploy the TiDB cluster, and use default configuration provided in TiDB Ansible.

 ### Full import benchmark case